TheNuckingfut/DocumentFlow-iOS/README.md

-# iOS Document Manager
+# DocumentFlow iOS

 An advanced iOS document management application that provides seamless online and offline document handling with robust Core Data persistence and a clean MVVM architectural pattern.
+DocumentFlow allows you to manage all your important files in one place with powerful organization tools, real-time sync, and robust search capabilities.

 ## Features